charlesRmajor/base-expo-native-project/README.md

 ### asyncStorage
 * see src/logic/loading/asyncStorage.js for a template on how to use asyncStorage with Redux Store

+# This Base Project Includes These Packages
+* react
+* react-native
+* react-router-native
+* react-redux
+* redux
+* redux-devtools
+* expo
+* styled-components
+* axios

+# Other Packages To Add?
+* redux-thunk

+# Native Still To Be Added
+## Packages
+* react-native-onesignal
+* react-native-fbsdk
+* react-native-firebase??? — couldn't get this working with Android before

+## Our Code
+* device contacts?
+* in-app-purchases (or can I get the packages I based it on working?)

 # To-Do's
 * base native projects